Porsha Williams

-Porsha Dyanne Guobadia (née Williams, formerly Stewart, born June 22, 1981) is an American television personality, actress, and author.
-Williams starred on the television series The Real Housewives of Atlanta from 2012 until 2021, when she departed to star in her spin-off series, Porsha's Family Matters.
-She also served as co-host of Dish Nation from 2013 until 2021.
-She later became co-host of Bravo's Chat Room in 2020 alongside fellow Real Housewife Gizelle Bryant.
-In 2021, Williams published her memoir, The Pursuit of Porsha.
+Porsha Dyanne Williams (born June 22, 1981) is an American television personality, singer, actress and activist.
+She starred on the reality series The Real Housewives of Atlanta from 2012 until 2021, rejoining the cast in 2024.
+She also starred in the spin-off series, Porsha's Family Matters.
+From 2013 until 2021, she served as co-host of Dish Nation.
+She was co-host of Bravo's Chat Room in 2020, alongside Gizelle Bryant, Hannah Berner and Kate Chastain.

+In 2014, she released her debut single, "Flatline."
+In 2021, she published her memoir, The Pursuit of Porsha.

 Early life and education

-Williams was born in Atlanta, Georgia on June 22, 1981.
+Williams was born on June 22, 1981, in Atlanta, Georgia.
 Her parents are self-employed entrepreneurs.
-She has a younger half sister named Lauren with whom they share a father, and a brother named Hosea.
-Her grandfather is the late Hosea Williams, a civil rights activist.
-She attended Southwest Dekalb High School in Decatur, Georgia as a teenager, and later pursued a degree in business information technology at the American InterContinental University.
+She has a younger half-sister named Lauren with whom she shares a father, and an older brother named Hosea.
+Her grandfather is Hosea Williams, a civil rights activist.
+She attended Southwest Dekalb High School, and later pursued a degree in business information technology at the American InterContinental University.